Our Church Family History

 On August 15, 1973, Flavil Yakley, Sr., began serving the congregation as minister.
 An increase in membership and an influx of many visitors to the area motivated the congregation to build a larger auditorium in 1974, while the older rock structure became an educational building.

 Other ministers who have served the congregation through the years include: Tom Green, Willard Tedford, Norman Ewell, Preston Parham, Henry Allan, Michael Wyatt, and Bill Darnell.
 Bill Blackstone served as the Education Minister from 2002 – 2012.
 The current minister is Joe Winnett, who began serving the congregation as Pulpit Minister in 1996.
-The congregation’s current elders are Don Bryan, Ken Darnell, Claude Fletcher, Troy Futrell, Charles Greenawalt, Larry Moore and Kenneth Thuleen.
+The congregation’s recent elders have included Don Bryan, Claude Fletcher, Charles Greenawalt, Larry Moore and Kenneth Thuleen.
+The current elders are Ken Darnell, Troy Futrell, Cary Miller and Joe Winnett.

 The disciples of Christ, who presently form, the body of Christ meeting together as the Highland Lakes church of Christ, in Kingsland, Texas, are prayerfully thankful for those who have led and served the gospel of Christ in our community through the years.